rsp-esl/learning_msp432/README.md

-# learning_msp432
-A collection of MSP432 examples
+A collection of MSP432 examples for learning MSP432 MCUs (using the TI MSP432P401R LaunchPad board + TI Code Composer Studio)